 I like his animated video explaining "What is art for".
 He says:

-is an artist, curator, art specialist and project manager.
+is an art specialist, curator, educator and project manager.
 She is the author of the corporate art index.